The Optometrist Attic

 Sometimes plastic or aluminum frames will read ''48 – 22'' on the back corner of the rims, or sometimes 48 in one corner and 22 in another.
 The frame shown above is a 48-22-5 3/4'' (145 mm).

-Even if your frames are marked for a size, I heartily recommend measuring…
+Even if your frames are marked for a size, I still recommend measuring…

 Measure from Where to Where?